 Employers should notify HPHC prior to the effective date of the termination of employee coverage.
 If notice of a termination is received by HPHC more than 60 days (30 days in NH) after the desired termination date, the termination date will be set 60 days (30 days in NH) retroactive beginning on the date the notice was received by HPHC.
-Employers are responsible for the payment of any premium due for coverage provided prior to the termination effective date.
+Employers are responsible for the payment of any fully insured premium or self-insured administrative fee due for coverage provided prior to the termination effective date.